sirbrillig/humblepress/README.md

 # Step 5: AJAX

 Of course, our form doesn't actually do anything yet.
 When you press the "post" button, we need to submit the form data back to WordPress.
-We'll do this using the function `XMLHttpRequest` (aka: "AJAX") to a special file included in WordPress called `admin-ajax.php`.
+We'll do this using the function `XMLHttpRequest` to send data to a special file included in WordPress called `admin-ajax.php`.

 When you send a request to `admin-ajax.php`, you specify an `action` to run.
 Back in our PHP we can create a function to handle that action, in this case making a new post.
 The actual post creation is done with the internal WordPress function `wp_insert_post` as you can see from the code.